A mixture transition distribution modeling for higher-order circular Markov processes: Data Analysis

 \section{Data Analysis}

-We fitted MTD-AR($p$) models for wind direction data which was investigated by \cite{agostinelli2007robust}.
-The data consisted of 310 measurements of wind directions from January 29, 2001 to March 31, 2001, and the data were collected every 15 minutes from 3.00 am to 4.00 am.
-As can be confirmed from a time series plot shown in Figure~\ref{figA1}, we saw that moderately positive autocorrelation existed and that was convinced from the sample CACF plotted in Figure~\ref{figA2}.
+We fitted the MTD-AR($p$) models for wind direction data at Col de la Roa in Italy, investigated by \cite{agostinelli2007robust}.
+The data consisted of 310 measurements of wind directions from January 29 to March 31, 2001, and the data were collected every 15 minutes from 3.00 am to 4.00 am.
+As confirmed from a time-series plot shown in Figure~\ref{figA1}, moderately positive autocorrelation existed, which was verified from the sample CACF plotted in Figure~\ref{figA2}.
 From Figure~\ref{figA2}, we also observed that the negative circular autocorrelation existed at larger lags around 9 through 19.
 Figure~\ref{figA3} shows the sample CPACF of the observed time series.
-According to this figure, we can see a positive partial correlation at lag 1 and a weakly negative partial correlation at lag 4 exist, which makes the observed time series moderately periodic fluctuations.
+According to this figure, we see that a positive partial correlation at lag 1 and a weakly negative partial correlation at lag 4 exist, making the observed time series moderately periodic patterns.

 The unknown autoregressive order $p$ was determined by AIC and BIC, and we chose the wrapped Cauchy distribution as the binding density $g$.
 Figure~\ref{figA4} plots the values of AIC and BIC against maximum lags at seven.
-According to the figure, the lag order was selected at six from both AIC and BIC criteria.
+According to the figure, the lag order was selected at six from both the AIC and BIC.

 Table~\ref{tabA5} summarized the estimated parameters with mixture weights, the concentration of the binding density $g$, and the signs of the directions of the dependency at lags from 1 through 7.
 The estimated $\hat{q}_i$s were denoted with signs in the parenthesis, where $(+)$ and $(-)$ indicate $\hat{q}_i=+1$ and $\hat{q}_i=-1$, respectively.
 Recall that the MTD-AR($p$) models with lag order $p=6$ were selected as the best model among lags from 1 to 7.